YellowJacketLinux/lfs-rpmbootstrap/README.md

 work but the value is a small bug fix in a bundled module can then be updated via RPM without needing to rebuild all of Perl.

-The GLibC spec file has a bug.
-Other packages detect they need `rtld(GNU_HASH)` which I believe is provided by GLibC but the packaging of GLibC does not detect that it provides it.
-I could auto-specify that it provides it, but part of me wonders if there actually is a runtime dependency for RPM missing that prevents RPM from automatically picking up that GLibC as compiled?
+The GLibC spec file initially had a bug.
+Other packages detect they need `rtld(GNU_HASH)` which was supposed to be provided by GLibC but RPM was not detecting that it provided it.

-Yes, `binutils` is compiled with `--enable-default-hash-style=gnu` and clearly it is working as RPM detects `rtld(GNU_HASH)` as a needed dependency, but for whatever reason, the RPM build of GLibC does not auto-detect that GLibC is providing it.
+Initially I thought maybe there was an RPM runtime dependency I did not have causing RPM to not detect that GLibC provided it despite being able to detect that other packages needed it.
+However after looking at the ‘Fedora 42’ RPM spec file for their `glibc` package, what they do is hard-code it:

+    Provides: rtld(GNU_HASH)

+It bothers me a little bit that RPM will auto-detect a dependency it does not have the ability to detect in the package that provides it, but it is what it is I suppose.

 Many of the spec files undoubtedly need work.
 Many undoubtedly have missing `BuildRequires` and other packaging mistakes.